The Beast Master

 Norton wrote one sequel published in 1962 and three by Andre Norton and Lyn McConchie of New Zealand were published forty years later, one of them after Norton's death in 2005.
 According to McConchie, they were "written solely by Lyn from a brief collaborated outline".
-The first two latterday sequels were named the year's best novel by New Zealand science fiction fans (Sir Julius Vogel Award).
+The first two latter-day sequels were named the year's best novel by New Zealand science fiction fans (Sir Julius Vogel Award).

 Plot summary

 The Beast Master tells of Hosteen Storm, a Navajo and former soldier who has empathic and telepathic connections with a group of genetically altered animals.
 The team emigrates from Earth to the distant planet Arzor where it is hired to herd livestock.
 Storm still harbors wrath at his former enemies, the Xik, and has sworn revenge on a man named Quade for his father's murder.
 According to Kirkus, he finds "life and hope" instead.

 In this novel and its sequels, Norton explores aspects of Native American culture, specifically the Navajo, through metaphors in Storm's life and in the culture he adopts on his adoptive planet.